PRODI3GY/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines - A script that displays the last 10 lines of /etc/passwd

 5-firstlines - A script that displays the first 10 lines of /etc/passwd

+6-third_line - A script that displays the third line of the file 'iacta'.

+7-file - A script that creates